Chart Color Schemes

 Jacana is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluation showed that Jacana's dwelling structure comprised 81.9% houses and 18.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 87.6% houses and 12.4% other dwellings.
-Home ownership in Jacana was at 30.4%, with mortgaged dwellings at 31.2% and rented dwellings at 38.4%.
-The median monthly mortgage repayment in Jacana was $1,517, lower than Melbourne metro's $1,834.
-The median weekly rent figure in Jacana was $335, compared to Melbourne metro's $369.
+Jacana's dwelling structure, as per the latest Census, consisted of 81.9% houses and 18.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 87.6% houses and 12.4% other dwellings.
+Home ownership in Jacana was at 30.4%, with mortgaged dwellings at 31.2% and rented ones at 38.4%.
+The median monthly mortgage repayment was $1,517, below Melbourne metro's average of $1,834.
+Median weekly rent in Jacana was $335, compared to Melbourne metro's $369.
 Nationally, Jacana's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing